ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Model Architectures and Training Details

 \subsection{Unimodal Baselines}

-Our unimodal baselines were trained on up to four NVIDIA GTX 1080 Ti GPUs.
 To better understand the effects of multi-modal pretraining, we also trained unimodal models, either language models or graph attention transformers, and evaluated these unimodal models on the downstream tasks.
-For textual models, we fine-tuned pretrained \texttt{all-mpnet-base-v2} and \texttt{distilgpt2} on the downstream datasets.
+For textual models, we fine-tuned pretrained \texttt{all-mpnet-base-v2} and \texttt{distilgpt2} on the training splits of the evaluation datasets.
 Language models were fine-tuned for 3 epochs.
-For graph models, we trained graph attention network (GAT) models to do non-variational graph autoencoding \cite{kipfVariationalGraphAutoEncoders2016}, also known as link prediction, on the network structure of the downstream-task datasets.
-GAT models were trained from between 30 to 300 epochs with early stopping based on validation AUC, with patience of 5 epochs and minimum delta of 0.001.
+For graph models, we trained graph attention network (GAT) models to do non-variational graph autoencoding \citep{kipfVariationalGraphAutoEncoders2016}, also known as link prediction, on the network structure of the evaluation datasets.
+GAT models were trained from between 30 to 100 epochs with early stopping based on validation AUC, with patience of 3 epochs and minimum delta of 0.01.
 We compare these unimodal baselines against ConGraT.
-Parameter counts for the text and graph baselines are the same as reported for the appropriate modality's joint encoder in \autoref{subsec:appendix-training-joint}.
-Batch sizes and learning rates, as for joint models, are reported in \autoref{tab:batch_size_lr}.
+Parameter counts for the text and graph baselines are the same as reported for the appropriate modality's joint encoder in \autoref{subsec:appendix-training-congrat}.
+Batch sizes and learning rates, as for joint models, are reported in \autoref{tab:batch-size-lr}.
+Our unimodal baselines were trained on NVIDIA RTX A6000 GPUs, or on up to four NVIDIA GTX 1080 Ti GPUs.